 According to legends, Samba, the king of Jambavati, entered the bathing chamber of the wives of Krishna.
 He, as a result, was cursed by Krishna with leprosy.
 It was later announced that he would be able to get rid of the curse by worshipping the Sun God on the sea coast, towards north east of Puri.
 Therefore, Samba arrived at Konaditya Kshetra.
 Here, he found an image of Sun seated on a lotus.
 He worshipped him and was able to get rid of the curse.

 Stories say that the conception and the construction of the temple varied as the dome was too heavy for the foundation to bear.
 Locals say that the dome was magnetic, leading to shipwrecks.
 Thus, the dome was removed from here and the image of Sun God was brought to Puri.

-The magnificence of the Konark temple is visible through its grand and intricate sculpture work.
-The whole temple is conceptualized in the form of a chariot of Sun God.
+The magnificence of the Konark temple is visible throughout its grand and intricate sculpture work.
+The entire temple is conceptualized in the form of a chariot of Sun God.
 This mammoth chariot has 24 wheels where each has a diameter of 10 feet, with extravagant carvings, and a set of bars.
 The temple is dragged by 7 horses.
 A flight of stairs take you to the main entrance, which is guarded by 2 lions crushing the elephants.
-The temple is made from Khondalite rocks, and is built in traditional style of Kalinga architecture.
+The temple is made from Khondalite rocks, and built in traditional style of Kalinga architecture.

 One of the popular attractions in Konark is the Melakkadambur Shiva temple, constructed during the reign of Kulottunga Chola I (1075-1120).
 The temple is in the form of a chariot.
-This well-preserve temple is the earliest of its kind.
+This well-preserved temple is the earliest of its kind.
 It is said that this temple had brought Ratha Vimana temples, or Chariot temples in fashion.
-After this the Sun Temple at Konark was built during the 13th century by Eastern Ganga ruler Narasimha Deva.
+After this, the Sun Temple at Konark was built during the 13th century by Eastern Ganga ruler Narasimha Deva.